Lightly oil a large bowl and set aside until needed.

 Place the dough into the prepared oiled bowl, cover with a tea towel and sit in a warm place for around an hour or until the dough has doubled in size.

-Place the dough balls into the prepared baking dish, cover with a tea towel and place the tin in a warm spot for another one hour to allow the dough to again rise.
+Place the dough balls into the prepared cake tin, cover with a tea towel and place the tin in a warm spot for another 30 minutes to allow the dough to again rise.

-While the dough has risen, preheat your oven to 200 degrees.
+While the dough is rising, preheat your oven to 200 degrees.

-Once the buns have again risen, pipe crosses onto them before placing the tray into the oven to bake for 20 minutes, or until the buns are golden brown and spring back when touched.
+Once the buns have again risen, place the tray into the oven to bake for 20 minutes, or until the buns spring back when touched.

 To prepare your glaze, place the apricot jam and water into a small bowl and heat in the microwave for 30 seconds before mixing to combine.